-The fresh organs of the patients were inserted into jars of chemical and sold to distant places while the bodies were put in a large wooden crate.
-In revenge, the victims’ spirits started haunting and killing the doctors.
+Reputedly, the attraction’s design was inspired by the story of a real hospital located near the foot of the Mt.
+Fuji.
+The hospital was very famous and had lots of professional doctors and great facilities.
+But one day, the head and staff of the hospital started to take some fresh organs from the patients who had gone there for surgery.
+The organs of the patients were inserted into jars of chemicals and sold to distant places while the bodies were put inside large, wooden crates.
+For revenge, the victims’ spirits came back and started haunting and killing the doctors.
 Finally, the entire hospital was abandoned.
-This is the urban legend that is still being told among people there.
+This is the urban legend that is still told among people the real people who live around there.

-But once you experience the darkness of reality that is FujiQ Labyrinth of Fear, you might think twice.
-In either way, at such a cheap price to get in it’s well worth a try to test your nerve..
+With all that said, even if you read this article and you might think it sounds like a piece of cake, then perhaps you are someone who can beat the game and escape the house in record time.
+But once you experience the darkness of the reality that is the Super Scary Labyrinth of Fear, you might think twice.
+Either way, at such a good price to get in, it’s well worth a try to test your nerve!

 Besides this scary ride there are also many other fun things to do at this incredible theme park!

 Fuji-Q Highland is famous among thrill seekers, and there are plenty of great rides to keep you entertained all day.
 Some of the most popular ones include DODODONPA, the fastest rollercoaster in Japan, the one-of-a-kind Tentekomai spinning ride, Takabisha which has the steepest freefall drop in the world, and Eejanaika, a ‘4th Dimension’ rollercoaster with rave reviews.
 Be advised that the very popular rides will usually attract very long queues, so be prepared to wait a while.